quantacms/quanta/README.md

 Quanta's Architecture
 ----------------------------------
-Quanta's Architecture is built on PHP7, using standard design patterns, yet not following the traditional MVC model.
+Quanta's Architecture is built on a modular, Object Oriented PHP approach, using standard design patterns, yet not adhering to the traditional MVC model.

 Quanta uses the follow design patterns: